-I list the most established that I see used most.
-I know of others like Direct Debit or Moneybookers.com.
-My general advice, for reasons related to identity theft and fraud: Be careful with signing up for payment services that you are not familiar with.
-When in doubt, research it using fake information.
-You will not break anything.
-This will make you more savvy when people present new payment methods to you, for example, if you are hired by someone outside of your country.
-By stating you will not accept certain options, you shape who will work with you because all of the above options are not available in every country.
-There are also types of payment methods that are quickly becoming a thing of the past as this world moves towards a ‘paperless society’.
-There are ‘pros and cons’ to the methods above, as well:
+Some general advice, for reasons related to identity theft and fraud: Be careful when signing up for payment services you are not familiar with.
+When in doubt, research it and research it well.
+This will make you more savvy when people present new payment methods to you, especially if you are hired by someone outside your country of residence.
+This is another reason why you need to offer as many options as possible: not all of the options mentioned above are available in every country.

-- Paypal – Most widely-used, has a fee, but is not used globally
+- Paypal – most widely-used, has a fee, and is used almost globally now.

-- Credit Card – There is an inherent fear of ‘identity theft’, but it is a quick way to be paid.
+- Credit Card – beware of ‘identity theft’, but it’s a quick way to be paid.
 Depending on your bank’s policy, you may incur a transaction fee.
-Check your bank statements for such things.
+Check with your bank.

-- Wire transfer – I have seen the credibility of this method implode over the last few years due to scams.
-Perhaps the saddest result about this is that the actions of a few have led to mistrust between people working with people not from your country.
+- Wire transfer – we’ve seen the credibility of this method implode over the last few years due to scams, but if the other party is sufficiently trustworthy, fine.

 - Escrow – is a popular payment option on some subscription platforms.